 Balancing Inflation And Deflation

 Most of us have lived with inflation.
 Most of us have not lived with deflation.
 Both are equally destructive.
-One only has to look at the situation in Venezuela or read about post World War I Germany to understand the destructiveness of inflation.
-Or read about or talk with someone who lived through the great depression of the 1930s to get an understanding of deflation.
+One only has to look at the situation in Venezuela or read about post World War I Germany to understand the destructiveness of inflation or read about or talk with someone who lived through the great depression of the 1930s.

 Facing the Climate Crisis Head On With Money